HL7/PDDI-CDS/pages/_includes/use-cases.md

 * Do not remove this line (it will not be displayed) {:toc}

 The  Warfarin + NSAIDs knowledge artifact represents a relatively complex contextualized PDDI CDS algorithm.
 The knowledge artifact contains logic that uses both drug and patient contextual factors.
-The original rule was developed by clinical experts as part of the W3C Community Group effort to develop a [minimum information model for representing clinically actionable knowedge about PDDIs](https://w3id.org/hclscg/pddi).
+The original rule was developed by clinical experts as part of the W3C Community Group effort to develop a [minimum information model for representing clinically actionable knowledge about PDDIs](https://w3id.org/hclscg/pddi).
 Table 1 is the Warfarin + NSAIDs knowledge artifact at the narrative level using the minimum information model.

 #### Warfarin + NSAIDs Logic Table
 {:.no_toc}